Get the practical and simple design tricks to take your slides from “meh” to “stunning”! Download for free

 Customize this template and make it your own!Edit and Download

 What’s enticing about it?
-First, the design choices help with the attention-grabbing aspect.
+First, the design choices help with attention-grabbing.
 The word ‘Dengue’ is in all caps and the entirety of the title is over a red splatter that resembles blood.
 The background is an image of a mosquito with a dark overlay.
 Instantly, your attention is piqued.
 This is where ‘being clever’ helps create a great headline.

-This title also includes a subtitle, further informing the reader on why it’s important they read the white paper.
-To be clear and concise, don’t use any fluff words.
+This title also includes a subtitle, further informing the reader on why it’s important they keep reading.
+The subtitle has to be clear and concise; don’t use any fluff words.

 This title also uses the adjective ‘alarming’ as a support word that makes the title more interesting without sounding exaggerated.
 Their research will probably prove just how alarming the spread of dengue is, so this is a perfect word choice.